 My diverse professional and personal experiences are what led me to pursue a career in travel.
-Since graduating from college, I've worked in fashion, farming, higher education and even found time to tour with a band.
-My passion for exploring new places started during my junior year of college when I moved to Italy to study at the Università di Bologna for two semesters.
-Having grown up in an Italian household, I instantly connected with the people, landscape and food during my time there.
-Since then, travel and I have become symbiotic.
+Over the years I've worked in fashion, farming, higher education, and even found time to tour with a band.
+My passion for exploring new places started during a junior year of college when I moved to Italy to study at the Università di Bologna.
+Having grown up in an Italian household I instantly connected with the people, landscapes and cuisine.

 The agent assigned to us was not only an Italian expert, but very approachable, engaging and personable.

 Audley is knowledgeable and experienced in the region and country we wanted to visit.
 Plus, they were extremely personable.
 The agent assigned to come up with our itinerary was not only an Italian expert, but very approachable, engaging and personable.
 She even surprised us with a note, snacks and bottle of wine when we checked in to one of the hotels.